sut-ai/notes/notebooks/21_reinforcement_learning/index.md

 <div id='ActiveReinforcementLearning'/>

 ## Active Reinforcement Learning
-Active reinforcement learning is when the policy of the agent is not fixed and can change during the time of training.
-In this method exploration and exploition is done.
+Active reinforcement learning is when the agent's policy is not fixed and can change during the time of training.
+In this method exploration and exploition are done.
 Exploration refers to trying new actions that are rarely done and checking if they have a bigger reward.
-Exploitation refers to keep doing the optimal action at each state. _Q-learning_ is one of the active RL algorithms.
+Exploition refers to keep doing the optimal action at each state. _Q-learning_ is one of the active RL algorithms.

 <div id='PolicyEvaluation'/>